 - competence to achieve it

 If we know our school has a long way to go on the continuum, are we in trouble?
-Can a school fail ACE Accreditation?
+Can a school fail NEASC Accreditation?

-ACE is meant to be aspirational, and recognizes that different schools will demonstrate different levels of alignment with the various Learning Principles, some at one end of the continuum ("Not Evident" or "Thinking About It") and others closer to the other end ("Living It" or "What If?").
-The more likely stumbling block for a school will be in meeting the five Foundation Standards or by showing too little evidence of the 4 C's of ACE Accreditation: Conceptual Understanding, Commitment, Capacity, Competence.
+ACE Learning is meant to be aspirational, and recognizes that different schools will demonstrate different levels of alignment with the various Learning Principles, some at one end of the continuum ("Not Evident" or "Thinking About It") and others closer to the other end ("Living It" or "What If?").
+The more likely stumbling block for a school will be in meeting the five Foundation Standards or by showing too little evidence of the 4 Cs of ACE Learning: Conceptual Understanding, Commitment, Capacity, Competence.

-NEASC also offers an alternative pathway for a small number of schools who may require more focus on building strong Foundations.
-This alternative route is called the Standard Pathway.
-NEASC experts assess which pathway is most appropriate for a school’s first round of accreditation.
+For the small number of schools who may require more focus on building strong Foundations, NEASC offers an alternative route to accreditation called the Standard Pathway.
+NEASC staff will assist schools in determining which pathway is most appropriate for their first round of accreditation.

 What do you mean by "learners"?
 Is it only students?